 Cryptocurrency is always in the headlines, and consumer use of it is becoming increasingly mainstream.
 But the law is yet to grapple extensively with cryptocurrency and the blockchain technology that underpins it.

-This seminar aims to provide a basic introduction to what cryptocurrencies are and how they work, and to tentatively explore some of the key legal issues that arise in respect of them.
+By way of in person seminar and webinar on 23 June 2022, Michael May and Salwa Marsh provided a basic introduction to what cryptocurrencies are and how they work, and to tentatively explore some of the key legal issues that arise in respect of them.

 - Key concepts like blockchain technology, cryptography, public/private keys, decentralisation, proof-of-work and proof-of-stake mining, exchanges, and ‘smart contracts’